tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 - Click `Create`.
 Do not bind at this time.
 - Click `View Project`.
 - Once PostgreSQL is provisioned, you'll see both the `hello-world-apb` and the `postgresql` applications.
 This may take a minute or so.

+## Bind Application to Database
 - On the `hello-world` application, on the far right hand side, click the three dots `...` and click `Create Binding`.
+- Select the `PostgreSQL` database.
 - Click `Bind`.
 - Click `Close`.
 - Let's look at the newly created secret by clicking `Resources` on the left menu and then `Secrets`.
 The newest secret should be at the top of the list.